The process of conveyancing involves interaction with many types of professionals including estate agents.

 Is it possible to work with two estate agents at once?

 Working with two estate agents simultaneously is possible, but it requires careful consideration.
 This arrangement usually falls under a 'joint agency' or 'multiple agency' agreement.
-Joint agency involves two agents working together for a potentially higher commission.
+A joint agency involves two agents working together for a potentially higher commission.